 Over recent months, RT, as well as Sputnik, have been facing increased pressure amid allegations on their role in alleged meddling in the 2016 US presidential election, a claim strongly denied by Moscow.
 In her turn, RT Editor-in-Chief Margarita Simonyan has reiterated that the broadcaster was operating in the United States as an ordinary media without using bots or spreading fake news.

 The channel was requested to register under the US Foreign Agents Registration Act (FARA) in September in an unprecedented move not applied to any other media operation in the country, prompting Moscow to warn Washington of response measures toward US outlets in Russia.

-Earlier in October, Google, which owns YouTube, has dropped RT from its package of popular channels aimed at advertisers, with Simonyan criticizing the move as "political pressure."off-board advertising from all accounts owned by RT and Sputnik on the basis of its internal investigation carried out following the US intelligence community’s conclusion that both media outlets allegedly attempted to interfere in the 2016 election.
+Earlier in October, Google, which owns YouTube, has dropped RT from its package of popular channels aimed at advertisers, with Simonyan criticizing the move as "political pressure."

 In its turn, RT has revealed how Twitter itself has been pushing the broadcaster to spend big on its ads during the US election campaign, a proposal eventually turned down by the media outlet.
 According to Sputnik's press release, the agency has never used paid promotion on Twitter, pointing out that its subscribers are those who are looking for an alternative view on world events.